 Finally, it would be silly to visit Barcelona without trying out some of the local bars and experiencing the city’s nightlife.
 Make like the locals and wander from bar to bar!
-We suggest starting at the Marsella for its roguish vibe, or the unique, quirky Sor Rita.
+We suggest starting at the Marsella for its roguish vibe, or the Barcelona’s best films or TV theme bars.

 After all that, if you still haven’t fallen in love with Barcelona, then it’s obviously hopeless, there’s nothing more we can do for you!